Mexborough railway station: Services

-Services are generally formed of Class 150 and Class 158 with occasional Class 195's on a weekday morning also appearing on certain services.
+Services are generally formed of Class 150 and Class 158 DMUs, with occasional Class 195's on a weekday morning also appearing on certain services.

 After the May 2018 timetable change, Mexborough no longer has direct trains to Scunthorpe or Lincoln, and the two TransPennine Express services that previously called here now pass through non-stop.
 Regular through trains to Hull have also now ceased (from December 2019), with passengers having to change at Doncaster for onward connections.